 How an Attorney Can Help

 Car accident claims involving minor injuries can often be settled quickly between drivers and insurance agents.
-However, when a catastrophic injury such as traumatic brain injury occurs, an experienced car accident attorney will know how to document losses and negotiate for the settlement you need for medical bills and ongoing—sometimes even lifelong—care.
+However, when a catastrophic injury such as traumatic brain injury occurs, our experienced car accident lawyers will know how to document losses and negotiate for the settlement you need for medical bills and ongoing—sometimes even lifelong—care.
 When you or a loved one has suffered permanent brain damage, many factors must be considered when negotiating a settlement.
 Don’t try to do this on your own.
 In Indiana, call Keller and Keller to help you get what you deserve.